Types of Learning Style Models

 People learn in different ways.
 And a learning style is a person’s preferred way of learning.

 Each of us has a natural preference for the way in which we prefer to receive, process, and impart information.
 Because people have preferred ways of learning, much research has went into discovering the different styles.
-Some models are based on personality types, while others are based on dominance.
+Some models are based on personality types, while others are based on brain dominance.

 Over the years several theories and types of Learning Style Models have been developed.